 - You need an armchair, a stopwatch, and a piece of tape or marker on the floor 3 metres (10 feet) directly in front of the chair.

 - This is an example of a test that many may consider not a true “dynamic balance test”, but in my opinion, many struggle to balance in the transition period of sit to stand, and stand to sit, while also with walking and turning.
-This tests covers all of that, so really, it’s an all-encompassing test!
+This test covers all of that, so really, it’s an all-encompassing test!

 4. If you’re suspected to have a balance deficit, a good test that covers both static and dynamic balance is called the Berg Balance Scale.
 It has 14 different balance items (some of which I suggested above), and will take a little longer to complete.
 It will be easy for young, healthy individuals, but is an excellent measure of overall balance in older individuals, or individuals with balance deficits.
-Here’s a PDF of the test
+Here’s a PDF of the test.

 The test is scored out of 56 total points.
 A score of < 45 indicates individuals may be at greater risk of falling.
-(You can read the study here
+(You can read the study here)

 - As with any testing, it’s important to write down your scores (then try and forget them).
 Practice improving your balance (see below!) for 4-6 weeks, then reassess your scores (and write them down) to see if you improved.